HanCreate/SurvivalProject-Server/README.md

 * Mole mode
 * Tournament mode

+* Fixed a bug where if a non king player died in infinity king mode, that player would've gotten a point, instead of the killer.
 # 23/05/2017
 * Fixed a bug where trying to join a room that was already closed would have thrown an exception.
 * Fixed a bug where you could login with any password.